Cartoonist Ali Farzat says fear defeated in Syria

-CAIRO Cartoonist Ali Farzat's hand glides over the paper, once more creating the images of defiance he says have helped mobilize Syrians to revolt against President Bashar al-Assad.
+CAIRO Cartoonist Ali Farzat's hand glides over the paper, once more creating the images of defiance he says have helped mobilise Syrians to revolt against President Bashar al-Assad.

 Just over 12 months ago, the Syrian was kidnapped, beaten and burned in an attack he blamed on Syrian security police trying to silence him and stop him drawing the caricatures that protesters have waved aloft as they took to the streets.